-The lowest level abstraction simply offers stateful streaming.
+The lowest level abstraction simply offers stateful and timely stream processing.
 It is embedded into the DataStream API via the Process Function.
-It allows users freely process events from one or more streams, and use consistent fault tolerant state.
+It allows users to freely process events from one or more streams, and provides consistent, fault tolerant state.
 In addition, users can register event time and processing time callbacks, allowing programs to realize sophisticated computations.

-In practice, most applications would not need the above described low level abstraction, but would instead program against the Core APIs like the DataStream API (bounded/unbounded streams) and the DataSet API (bounded data sets).
+In practice, many applications do not need the low-level abstractions described above, and can instead program against the Core APIs: the DataStream API (bounded/unbounded streams) and the DataSet API (bounded data sets).
 These fluent APIs offer the common building blocks for data processing, like various forms of user-specified transformations, joins, aggregations, windows, state, etc. Data types processed in these APIs are represented as classes in the respective programming languages.

-The low level Process Function integrates with the DataStream API, making it possible to go the lower level abstraction for certain operations only.
+The low level Process Function integrates with the DataStream API, making it possible to use the lower-level abstraction on an as-needed basis.
 The DataSet API offers additional primitives on bounded data sets, like loops/iterations.

-One can seamlessly convert between tables and DataStream/DataSet, allowing programs to mix Table API and with the DataStream and DataSet APIs.
+One can seamlessly convert between tables and DataStream/DataSet, allowing programs to mix the Table API with the DataStream and DataSet APIs.